 |---|---|---|

-| Values | What principles are most important to me? | List your top 5 non-negotiable values. |
+| Values | What principles matter most? | List your top 5 non-negotiable values. |

-| Passions | What topics or activities do I lose track of time doing? | Brainstorm a “curiosity list” of things you want to learn. |
+| Passions | What do I lose track of time doing? | Brainstorm a “curiosity list” of things to explore. |

-| Strengths | What do people consistently ask for my help with? | Ask 3 friends or colleagues for honest feedback. |
+| Strengths | What do people ask for my help with? | Ask 3 friends or colleagues for candid feedback. |

-| Impact | What kind of problems do I want to help solve? | Journal about causes or issues that move you. |
+| Impact | What problems do I want to help solve? | Journal about causes or issues that move you. |

 A Framework for Inner Guidance